kdoore/CS2335-Gitbook/conversation-scriptable-objects/dialogmanagerconvlist/hideshow-panel-script.md

 #Hide_Show_Panel Script

+###Panel must have CanvasGroup Component.

 The following script can be put on any panel to control whether the panel is hidden when the scene starts.
+By default, any panel with this attached script will be hidden when the scene is initially loaded.

 This script can be used on the DecisionPanel which controls buttons for changing scenes.
 A checkbox in the inspector provides an option to have the panel start in open state when the scene loads.